prodmodfour/Ada_Carbon_Monitoring_Implementation_Documentation/README.md

 ### 3\.
 Set Up the Database

-Run the following commands to create the necessary database migrations and apply them.
+Run the following commands to create the necessary migrations and apply them.

 ```sh
 python manage.py makemigrations